adlibre/Adlibre-TMS/README.md

     - Point and click invoicing
     - Point and click expense claims
     - Plugs into Adlibre DMS for storing the supporting documentation for expenses.
 (Coming soon)
 * Reports - 4 standard reports are available.
-It's easy to extend and to write your own.
+It's easy to extend and to write your own in Python/HTML.
 * Skinable, brandable, integrate it into your other web applications.
 Intranet ready.
 * Pony powered with Python and Django.
 * Open Source - hackable...